 MONOGRAPH: Reich had considerable influence on Norwegian intellectuals.
 But he was thrown out of both the Communist Party and the International Psychoanalytical Association – and died in an American prison aged just 60.

-USA: We talk to John Ikenberry about «after victory moments».
-Is there any real incentive for the powerful state to spend money to rebuild and foster a better order?
+USA: We've talking to John Ikenberry about 'after victory moments'.
+Is there any real incentive for the powerful state to spend money to rebuild and foster better order?
 The liberal international vision is not globalism, it is intergovernmentalism.

-THAILAND: A powerful elite in Thailand – Myanmar's neighbor – has for the past decade tried to solve the country's political problems with the courts, which has only exacerbated the situation.
+THAILAND: A powerful elite in Thailand – Myanmar's neighbor – has been trying to resolve the country's political problems with the courts for the past decade, which has only exacerbated the situation.
 In a new book, Duncan McCargo warns against "legalization."

-TRUMP: In the latest issue of Agora with populism as a theme, Donald Trump comes out in two variants: in a very personal version (where he owes just about everything he owns) and as a patrimonial leader in a postmodern United States.
+TRUMP: In the latest issue of Agora with populism as its theme, Donald Trump comes out in two variants: in a very personal version (where he owes almost everything he owns) and as a patrimonial leader in a postmodern United States.

-THE WOMAN OF CHANGE: MODERN TIMES talks this time with experienced Sandrine Dixson-Declève about sustainable growth and green development.
-She is now the leader of the European Commission's expert group for research and innovation.
+WOMEN OF CHANGE: MODERN TIMES is talking to experienced Sandrine Dixson-Declève this time about sustainable growth and green development.
+She is now the leader of the European Commission's Expert Group for Research and Innovation.

 Full 100-page MODERN TIMES including the appendix Orientering and Modern Times Review comes out quarterly in early March, June, September and December) with international book reviews (non-fiction) and comments / essays.
 According to the physical newspaper (and PDF), the articles are published regularly online (see the newsletters).